-G abon's economic freedom score is 56.9, making its economy the 100th freest in the 2024 Index of Economic Freedom.
-Its rating has increased by 0.8 point from last year, and Gabon is ranked 12th out of 47 countries in the Sub-Saharan Africa region.
+G abon's economic freedom score is 56.3, making its economy the 110th freest in the 2025 Index of Economic Freedom.
+Its rating has decreased by 0.6 point from last year, and Gabon is ranked 15th out of 47 countries in the Sub-Saharan Africa region.
 The country's economic freedom score is lower than the world average and higher than the regional average.
-Gabon's economy is considered "mostly unfree" according to the 2024 Index.
+Gabon's economy is considered "mostly unfree" according to the 2025 Index.

 Poor fiscal management and overreliance on oil have stifled Gabon's economy.
-Undermining much-needed progress on reform, institutional weaknesses severely undercut the foundations of economic freedom and constrain long-term economic development.
+Institutional weaknesses undercut the foundations of economic freedom, undermine much-needed progress on reform, and constrain long-term economic development.
 Corruption continues to raise the cost of doing business.
 Open-market policies related to free trade and the free flow of capital are not deeply rooted in the economic system.
 Time-consuming administrative procedures discourage more dynamic entrepreneurship.
 Labor regulations are outmoded, and the labor market does not function well.

-HISTORICAL INDEX SCORE CHANGE (SINCE 1995): -0.6
+HISTORICAL INDEX SCORE CHANGE (SINCE 1995): -1.2